christianezeani/panthera-jekyll/en/Achievement.md

 ---

 #### 2018-2020
-* I graduated with a distinction computer science banchelor degree, GPA = 3.31/4.0, from University of Engineering and Technology - Vietnam National University (UET - VNU).
+* I graduated with a distinction Computer Science Banchelor degree, GPA = 3.31/4.0, from University of Engineering and Technology - Vietnam National University (UET - VNU).
 * My thesis focuses on identifying Vietnamese antonymous word-pairs from other semantic relations.
-I used many statistical machine learning techniques and conduct a lot of researches in previous well-known relevant papers.
+I used many statistical machine learning techniques and conducted a lot of researches in previous well-known relevant papers.
     * [*Link to thesis report*](https://drive.google.com/file/d/1PT8kAXZ1uPSEA3Tmh38V5i0E-Z30ZfW8/view?usp=sharing){:target="_blank"}

 * Starting from my internship, I have been refactoring and developing a web tool helps editors to edit Japanese-Vietnamese bilingual sentences or words.
 Thanks to this tool, editors work very efficiently.
 Moreover, I corporate with other students who are in the role of editors to enhance the tool.
 I also extracted meaningful information of projects by using it.
 Afterward, I analyze the data using google spreadsheets to improve the working performance.
 The more details about the tool are in the following links.